 If you are currently under the GP or Physio, check if they recommend Pilates first.

 "What time shall I arrive?"

-Before your first session, please arrive 10 mins to ask any questions.
-Ensure you have completed your health questionnaire in advance. we request you comply with social distancing guidelines before & after class.
+Before your first session, please arrive 10 mins so you can ask any questions.
+Ensure you have completed your health questionnaire in advance.
+We request you comply with social distancing guidelines before & after class.

 "What if I can't do Pilates or I've never been before?"

 Everybody is new to something at some point!
 Most classes has beginners & regulars.
 Your instructor will direct you through your moves with lots of teaching points, demonstrations & modifications for you, so you feel in control and at ease.

 "How energetic are the classes?"